luc-github/esp3d.io/src/content/esp3d-tft/v1.x/installation/_index.md

 * Update the project submodules
 `git submodule update --init --recursive`

+If you need to climb over a wall to connect to GitHub, it is recommended to use dev sidecar.

 #### Using release package

 *Not ready yet, please be patient*